 The National Museum of Singapore has gone through many evolutions since it opened its doors in 1887.
-With its progressive spirit and outlook, the museum has contributed significantly to building strong foundations for the growth of the arts and culture scene in Singapore.
-In recent years, it has led the exploration into new ways of reaching out and engaging with audiences from all walks of life, and is focused on building a museum-loving culture for Singapore.
-The museum has experimented with digital innovation in the field of exhibition-making, and also in blending contemporary artistic endeavor to bring its collection and content to relevance for today’s audiences.
+With its progressive spirit and outlook, the museum has significantly contributed to the growth of the arts and cultural scene of Singapore.
+In recent years, it has explored new ways of reaching out and engaging audiences from all walks of life, and is focused on building a museum-loving culture for Singapore.
+The museum has experimented with digital innovations in its exhibitions and has blended contemporary artistic endeavors to make its collection and content relevant to today’s audiences.

-This session will elaborate on the museum’s strategies on digital innovation such as its first gallery dedicated to digital medium Gallery10, the introduction of a AR/VR enabled architectural tour built on the Google Tango platform, and also Story of the Forest.
-Jervais will also speak about the museum’s strategy as a whole in reaching beyond its walls, through its active role in place-making, and how the confluence of industry and creative endeavor would play a critical part in its development moving forward.
+This session will elaborate on the museum’s strategies on digital innovation such as its first gallery dedicated to digital medium Gallery10, the introduction of a AR/VR enabling an architectural tour built on the Google Tango platform, and a Story of the Forest.
+Jervais will also speak about the museum’s strategy as a whole in reaching beyond its walls and how the collaboration between industry and creative endeavors play a key role in the museum’s future development.